rancher-sandbox/sbombastic/docs/rfc/0002_scan_trigger.md

 - As a user I want to manually trigger the execution of a scan configuration on demand.
 - As a user I want the system to automatically trigger scans on a registry periodically.
+- As a user I want the system to automatically trigger a scan when a new registry is created or an existing one is updated with new repositories.

 # Detailed design